mokshaproject/moksha/docs/main/HelloWorld.rst

 it encorporates a Message Broker into the mix, allowing you to create highly responsive and interactive web applications.

-Traditionally, the messaging world is full of acronyms (AMQP, STOMP) and complexity (queues, exchanges, binding keys, flow control).
+Traditionally, the messaging world is full of acronyms (AMQP, STOMP, 0mq) and complexity (queues, exchanges, binding keys, flow control).
 Moksha, on the other hand, aims to provide a high level abstraction on top of these concepts, while offering a trivial API for people to utilize them with ease.